WheteThunger/WorkcartCardReaders/README.md

 ## Permissions

-- `workcarttickets.freerides` -- Allows the player to get free rides from automated workcarts without swiping a keycard.
+- `workcartcardreaders.freerides` -- Allows the player to get free rides from automated workcarts without swiping a keycard.

 ## Configuration